vannguyengd/gooddata-ui/docs/18_dashboard_component.md

 allow for request-response semantics, each command can specify a custom correlation ID that will be included in all events emitted during the command processing.

-> **IMPORTANT:** The commands are the only valid and supported way to modify a rendered dashboard.
+> **IMPORTANT!** The commands are the only valid and supported way to modify a rendered dashboard.
 You must not alter the
 > state of the Dashboard component by directly mutating it because it may lead to undesired behavior and issues.

 ```jsx